 Clostridioides difficile (C. diff) is now probably the most common bacterial cause of diarrhea in the United States and is the most common cause of diarrhea that occurs after treatment with antibiotics (see Drug-Related Gastroenteritis Drug-Related Gastroenteritis and Chemical-Related Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
 Although it is usually caused by infection with a microorganism, it can also be caused by ingesting... read more ).
 However, it sometimes occurs in people who have not been treated with antibiotics.
 Antibiotics kill the healthy bacteria that normally reside in the intestines, which allows Clostridioides difficile bacteria to grow in their place.
 Clostridioides difficile produces a toxin that causes watery diarrhea that ranges from mild to severe and bloody (see also Clostridioides difficile–induced diarrhea Clostridioides (formerly Clostridium) difficile–Induced Colitis Clostridioides difficile (C. difficile)–induced colitis is an inflammation of the large intestine (colon) that results in diarrhea.
 The inflammation is caused by toxin produced... read more ).

 Several other bacteria cause gastroenteritis, but most are rare in the United States.
 Yersinia enterocolitica Plague and Other Yersinia Infections Plague is a severe infection caused by the gram-negative bacteria Yersinia pestis and often involving the lymph nodes and/or lungs.
 The bacteria are spread mainly by the rat flea.
 Depending... read more can cause gastroenteritis or a syndrome that mimics appendicitis.
 A person is infected after ingesting undercooked pork, unpasteurized milk, or contaminated water.
 Several Vibrio Cholera Cholera is a serious infection of the intestine that is caused by the gram-negative bacteria Vibrio cholerae and that causes severe diarrhea, which can be fatal without treatment.
 People... read more species (such as Vibrio parahaemolyticus) cause diarrhea after ingesting undercooked seafood.
-Vibrio cholerae, which is responsible for the watery diarrhea that is the main symptom of cholera Cholera Cholera is a serious infection of the intestine that is caused by the gram-negative bacteria Vibrio cholerae and that causes severe diarrhea, which can be fatal without treatment.
-People... read more , sometimes causes severe dehydrating diarrhea in developing countries.
+Vibrio cholerae, which causes cholera Cholera Cholera is a serious infection of the intestine that is caused by the gram-negative bacteria Vibrio cholerae and that causes severe diarrhea, which can be fatal without treatment.
+People... read more , is responsible for the watery diarrhea that sometimes causes severe dehydration in people in low-resource countries.
 Epidemics may occur after natural disasters or in refugee camps.
 Listeria Listeriosis Listeriosis is infection caused by the gram-positive bacteria Listeria monocytogenes, usually when contaminated food is eaten.
-People may consume the bacteria in contaminated dairy products... read more can rarely cause foodborne gastroenteritis but more often causes a bloodstream infection or meningitis in pregnant women, newborns, or older people.
+People may consume the bacteria in contaminated dairy products... read more can rarely cause foodborne gastroenteritis but more often causes a bloodstream infection or meningitis in pregnant women, newborns, or older adults.
 Aeromonas is acquired from swimming in or drinking contaminated fresh water or briny, salty water.
-Plesiomonas shigelloides can cause diarrhea in people who have eaten raw shellfish or traveled to tropical regions in developing countries.
+Plesiomonas shigelloides can cause diarrhea in people who have eaten raw shellfish or traveled to tropical regions in low-resource countries.

 The most common parasites are